VG-Fish/FOCUS-App/README.md

 # Adaptive Planner

 Adaptive Planner is a local-first macOS planner.
-This repository contains the usable v0.1 foundation described in `Adaptive_Planner_Proposal.md`.
+This app is actively being worked on.

 ## Run